T-368/URT Military Transmitter

 T-368/URT "Basic" SN:29 - Working on the T-368 Decks and Cabinet

-pallet with the transmitter wrapped in plastic wrap.
-KØDWC (Chuck)
+the transmitter wrapped in plastic wrap.
+KØDWC (Chuck) set up the

-set up the transmitter in Virginia City, Nevada and operated it there
+transmitter in Virginia City, Nevada and operated it there for a few

-of some minor problems he was experiencing.
-Also, Chuck was
+minor problems he was experiencing.
+Also, Chuck was contemplating moving

 Working on the T-368 Power Supply Deck - The power supply deck contains many of the relays used in the transmitter.
 These relays are located under a metal box shield that is held in place with two mounting screws.
 Removal of the shield provides access to the relays.
 All relays were checked for contact condition and positioning when energized or de-energized.
 Each transformer and each choke was tested for DCR (although this test is just going to find open windings.)
 Switches were checked for operation.
 Wiring and terminals were checked.
 Large socket for plug-in connector checked.
 Solid-state rectifiers were replaced with 3B28 tubes.
 Chassis was cleaned.